Which of the following is NOT a major element found in microbial ... | Study Prep in Pearson+

 1

-Step 1: Understand what major elements in microbial cells are.
-These are elements that are essential and found in large amounts, such as Oxygen (O), Carbon (C), and Nitrogen (N), which are fundamental to biomolecules like proteins, nucleic acids, carbohydrates, and lipids.
+Step 1: Understand what is meant by 'major elements' in microbial cells.
+These are elements that are essential and found in large amounts, typically involved in the structure and function of biomolecules.

-Step 2: Review the list of elements provided: Oxygen (O), Carbon (C), Nitrogen (N), and Calcium (Ca).
-Consider the biological roles and abundance of each element in microbial cells.
+Step 2: Recall the common major elements in microbial cells, which usually include Carbon (C), Hydrogen (H), Oxygen (O), Nitrogen (N), Phosphorus (P), and Sulfur (S).
+These elements form the backbone of proteins, nucleic acids, lipids, and carbohydrates.

-Step 3: Recognize that Oxygen, Carbon, and Nitrogen are key components of organic molecules and are universally abundant in all living cells, including microbes.
+Step 3: Evaluate each option given: Nitrogen is a major element because it is a key component of amino acids and nucleic acids; Calcium, while not as abundant as others, plays important roles in cell signaling and stability; Phosphorus is essential for nucleic acids and ATP.

-Step 4: Understand that Calcium (Ca), while important in some cellular processes such as signaling or structural roles in certain organisms, is not considered a major element because it is present in much smaller amounts and is not a fundamental building block of microbial cell structure.
+Step 4: Identify Gold as the element that is not a major element in microbial cells.
+Gold is a metal that does not play a biological role in microbial cell structure or metabolism.

-Step 5: Conclude that Calcium (Ca) is the element that is NOT a major element found in microbial cells, distinguishing it from the essential major elements Oxygen, Carbon, and Nitrogen.
+Step 5: Conclude that the correct answer is the element that is NOT a major element, which is Gold.

 Watch next